kijin/nearlyfreemail/README.md

 - Basic spam filtering _(Based on spam scores assigned by NFSN's e-mail forwarder)_
 - Draft auto-saving _(This is the only feature that requires JavaScript)_
 - Unicode _(Incoming messages may be in any character set; outgoing messages are always UTF-8)_
-- SQLite (default) or MySQL for data storage
+- SQLite or MySQL for data storage
-- Exporting folders in the mbox format _(Compatible with Mozilla Thunderbird)_
+- Exporting folders in the mbox format _(Can be imported into Mozilla Thunderbird)_
 - Signatures
 - Folders
 - Address book

-More features may be added if there is enough demand and if the author has time.
+More features may be added if there is demand and if the author has time.
 Updates, if any, will be published on the author's GitHub page.

 Please also read "Known Issues" below.